ndeloney0/NPHackMIT/README.md

 - Dynamically grabbing data from new research and data found in Mental Health studies
 - Communication while working virtually

+## For the Future: Methodologies & More Devices
+- Bringing Fresh Research-Based Features and More Users
+- We plan to conduct more research to determine our users outcomes and task lists.
+- Making our app accessible across all devices will help us grow!

 ## Built With

 * [Qt](https://www.qt.io) - Graphical User Interface